 - You will submit your required coursework on time.
-You will notify me in advance if you anticipate that you will be unable to meet a deadline. - You will attend all our meetings, you will prepare by reading the assigned material, and you will engage fully in our discussions. - You will respond to my emails and messages within 48 hours, and you will reach out to me if you need assistance.
+You will notify me in advance if you anticipate that you will be unable to meet a deadline. - You will read all assigned materials and be ready to fully engage in activities and discussions. - You will respond to my emails and messages within 48 hours, and you will reach out to me if you need assistance.